Lauren M. O'Donnell

 Profile

 Lauren M. O'Donnell is an Associate Professor for the Doctor of Nursing Practice (DNP) Health Systems Executive Leadership Program, at the University of Pittsburgh School of Nursing.
-Before joining the Pitt faculty, she served numerous leadership roles for a national hospital system.
-She also served as the VP of Nursing for a Southwestern Pennsylvania home care agency in Pittsburgh, Dubois, and Erie.
+Before joining the Pitt faculty, she served numerous leadership roles for a national and international 40 hospital system.
+She also served as the VP of Nursing for a Southwestern Pennsylvania home health agency in Pittsburgh, Dubois, and Erie.

 Scholarly Emphasis

-Dr. O'Donnell has been the principal investigator on numerous research studies including a multi-hospital study, researching 18 hospitals over a 5-year time frame linking CMS penalty claims and nurse communication.
+Dr. O'Donnell has been the principal investigator on numerous research studies including a multi-hospital study, researching 18 hospitals over a 5-year time frame.
+This research studied correlations between CMS penalty claims and nurse communication.
 She also is an author and editor for Wolters Kluwer, Critical Care Nurses Made Incredibly Easy, for cardiopulmonary resuscitation (CPR), emergency care, drug overdose, and poisoning.

 Service